bodleian/dmt-metadata-transformation/README.md

 # Installation

-Download a copy of IN2IIF using git: git clone git@github.com:bodleian/dmt-metadata-transformation.git

-Go into the IN2IIIF directory and install the python dependencies using pip:
+Download a copy of IN2IIF using git, go into the IN2IIIF directory and install the python dependencies using pip:

 ```
 git clone git@github.com:bodleian/dmt-metadata-transformation.git